SPAN Data Logging for Inertial Explorer

 ONTIME <#>:

-SPAN Logs
+SPAN logs

 The following list outlines the logs required and recommended for post processing in Inertial Explorer.
 For differential processing, a subset of these logs must be logged at the base.
 The Required for note describes how Inertial Explorer uses the data provided in the log.
 Suitable Alternative logs are also listed, which can be selected based on user preference.
 The Used for note describes how Inertial Explorer uses the data provided in the log.
 Not all logs will be used in Inertial Explorer post-processing, however they can be Helpful for troubleshooting purposes and record keeping.
 Finally, Requirement notes outline prerequisite steps needed for the successful output of the log.